-In 2019, the largest number of people with disabilities below the ALICE Threshold in the U.S. were found in the largest racial/ethnic populations: People with disabilities below the Threshold were predominantly White (12.2 million), Black (3.6 million) and Hispanic (3.5 million).
-Yet Black, Hispanic, and American Indian/Alaska Native people with disabilities were disproportionately ALICE - a result of persistent racism, discrimination, and systemic barriers that limit their families' access to resources and opportunities for financial stability.
-In 2019, 67% of Black, 65% of Hispanic, and 62% of American Indian/Alaska Native people with disabilities lived in households below the ALICE Threshold, compared to 49% of Asian and 45% of White people with disabilities.
-American Indian/Alaska Native people had the highest rate of disability at 18%, and Asian people had the lowest rate, at 7%.
+In 2019, the largest number of people with disabilities below the ALICE Threshold in Connecticut were found in the largest racial/ethnic populations: People with disabilities below the Threshold were predominantly White (111,784), Hispanic (43,880), and Black (26,449).
+Yet Black and Hispanic people with disabilities were disproportionately ALICE - a result of persistent racism, discrimination and systemic barriers that limit their families' access to resources and opportunities for financial stability.
+In 2019, 74% of Hispanic people, 62% of Black people, and 59% of people of two or more races with disabilities lived in households below the ALICE

+Threshold, compared to 43% of Asian and 40% of White people with disabilities.

+In Connecticut, by race/ethnicity, American Indian/Alaska Native people had the highest rate of disability at 16%, and Asian people had the lowest rate at 7%.

-For all racial/ethnic groups, people with disabilities were more likely to be below the ALICE Threshold than those without disabilities.
-However, the gap in financial hardship by disability status differed by race/ethnicity.
-Among White people, 45% of people with disabilities were below the Threshold compared to 26% of people without disabilities - the largest gap of any racial/ethnic group.
-And while the gap in financial hardship by disability status was smaller for other groups, the overall rates were higher.
-For example, 67% of Black people with disabilities were below the ALICE Threshold, compared to 52% of Black people without disabilities.
+For all racial/ethnic groups, people with disabilities in Connecticut were more likely to be below the ALICE Threshold than those without disabilities.
+However, the gap in financial hardship between people with and without disabilities differed by race/ethnicity.
+Among Hispanic people, 74% of people with disabilities were below the Threshold compared to 53% without disabilities - the largest gap of any racial/ethnic group.

-Race/Ethnicity in the U.S., 2019 Percent With Disabilities Below ALICE Threshold Percent Without Disabilities Below ALICE Threshold
+Race/Ethnicity in Connecticut, 2019 Percent With Disabilities Below ALICE Threshold Percent Without Disabilities Below ALICE Threshold

-American Indian/Alaska Native 62% 50%
+American Indian/Alaska Native 53% 49%

-Asian 49% 33%
+Asian 43% 26%

-Black 67% 52%
+Black 62% 50%

-Hispanic 65% 56%
+Hispanic 74% 53%

-Native Hawaiian/ Pacific Islander 57% 47%

-Two or More Races 57% 39%
+Two or More Races 59% 30%

-White 45% 26%
+White 40% 20%